 For more about what Kivirist and Ivanko are writing, speaking or doing, please see their Facebook pages or Tweets:

 Lisa and John have been "cheeseheads" since November, 1996 -- and they never tire of the sunsets and sunrises over the surrounding hills.
 They're on a constantly evolving journey toward a more sustainable, peaceful and just tomorrow, leading in both actions and words through the projects they support or help create.
 For upcoming workshops, see the Calendar of Events or national speaking related to their books, see their book events.
 For what keeps them up at night, visit their Frequently Asked Questions (FAQ) page.
-And last but not least, October, 2001, they welcomed into the world their first (and only) son, Liam Kivirist, who, as a teenager now, welcomes guests to embark on a journey into virtual reality (VR) in his rig, or can be spotted flying a DJI Phantom 4 Pro+ drone overhead.
+Their completely solar-powered farm is shared with their adult son, Liam Kivirist, and millions of ladybugs and fireflies.

 Download further information about: